thatbudakguy/qg/notes/warmup-questions.md

 - What is one secret the rest of the party doesn’t know about your character?
 - When’s the last time your character has used a set of tools?
 - What deity does your character worship?
 How do they show their devotion?
-- Tell me about one trinket your character possesses.
 - How does your character relax after a hard day’s work?
 - What does your character see when they look in the mirror?
 - What is one way that someone can earn your character’s trust?